 Cybersecurity is a moving target.
 Technology evolves faster than the law and hackers compete to be the first to exploit gaps in either.

-Bulkley Richardson works with business, professionals and individuals to put contractual, procedural and educational safeguards in place in order to allocate risks and minimize liability before any breach event occurs.
+Bulkley Richardson works with businesses, professionals and individuals to put contractual, procedural and educational safeguards in place in order to allocate risks and minimize liability before any breach event occurs.

 Bulkley Richardson also works to keep our clients abreast of, and in compliance with, emerging regulations.
 This level of proactivity goes back to 2010 when Massachusetts pioneered data privacy and protection standards with the issuance of 201 C.M.R.
 17, and the firm helped clients draft Written Information Security Programs (WISP).
-Bulkley Richardson’s Cybersecurity practice group keeps up to date on the relevant laws and regulations of the fifty states in which our clients have customers and employees.
-Our clients were ready for the European Union’s General Data Protection Regulations (GDPR) and will be ready by January 1, 2020 for the California Consumer Protection Act.
+Bulkley Richardson’s Cybersecurity practice group continues to keep our clients informed of the rapidly evolving personal information and data security laws and regulations of the fifty states and international regions in which our clients have customers and employees, such as relevant aspects of the European Union’s General Data Protection Regulations (GDPR), the California Consumer Protection Act, and the New York SHIELD Act.

 The Cybersecurity team works to protect clients both before and after a data breach.
 This includes helping companies prevent a breach by conducting risk assessments and helping clients design and implement a cybersecurity program – or modify an existing program – to meet new conditions.
 We and our select technical partners develop incident response plans to put our clients in the best position to respond if a breach occurs.
 We also assist in reviewing cyber insurance policies to ensure that clients receive the best coverage at the lowest cost.

 The Cybersecurity team also has experience advising companies on the data privacy and security implications of mergers and acquisitions, outsourcing arrangements, cross-border data transfers and other transactions.
-We perform contract reviews for clients to ensure that vendors protect our clients’ data and maintain the confidentiality, integrity and availability of data stored offsite with vendors or in the cloud.
-We respond to inquiries from federal and state regulators, and, when necessary, litigate to protect our client’s valuable information.
+We perform contract reviews to ensure that vendors commit to protecting and maintaining the confidentiality, integrity, and availability of data that our clients entrust to them.
+We respond to inquiries from federal and state regulators and, when necessary, litigate to protect our clients’ valuable information.

-If a data breach occurs, Bulkley Richardson’s Cybersecurity team provides rapid and comprehensive incident response, including handling communications with cyber insurance carriers and performing after-action analysis.
+If a data breach occurs, Bulkley Richardson’s Cybersecurity team provides rapid and comprehensive incident response, including handling communications with cyber insurance carriers, assessing potential reporting obligations and performing after-action analysis.

 - General Data Protection Regulation (GDPR)